aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 docker push $ECS_REPOSITORY:$TAG
 ```

-### 5. Import Sample Data and Configure the MoMA Database
+### Step 5: Import Sample Data and Configure the MoMA Database

-1. Connect to the `moma` database using your preferred PostgreSQL tool.
+A. Connect to the `moma` database using your preferred PostgreSQL tool.
 You may need to enable `Public access` for the RDS instance temporarily depending on how you connect to the database.

-2. Create the two MoMA collection tables into the `moma` database.
+B. Create the two MoMA collection tables into the `moma` database.

 ```sql
 CREATE TABLE public.artists (